 Divine Wisdom Catholic Academy is an independent Roman Catholic school formed under the guidance of the Roman Catholic Diocese of Brooklyn and chartered by the New York State Board of Regents.
 The Academy was established in September 2009 in Douglaston in the building which formerly housed the St. Anastasia Parish School for over 80 years.
-In September 2013 the Academy expanded to a second campus in Bayside in the building which formerly housed the St. Robert Bellarmine School for almost 60 years.
-The Academy is committed to building on the best traditions and standards of both schools.
+The Academy is committed to building on the best traditions and standards at Divine Wisdom Catholic Academy.

 Our Mission Statement

 Divine Wisdom Catholic Academy endeavors to provide a Christ-centered education that is academically vigorous and empowers students to reach their full potential – spiritually, intellectually, morally, physically, and socially.
 Our goal is to nurture each student’s ability in developing their gifts to be used in life-long service, following Jesus’ example through prayer, service, and love.

 - Education grounded in Catholic values, morals, and traditions

 Interdisciplinary approach fosters students the opportunity to develop problem solving, mathematical, communication skills and knowledge to succeed in high school and beyond

 - Verbal, mathematical, and written communication skills promote analytical thinking as thoughtful, productive contributors to society

 - Rigorous academic programs supported by the effective use of digital learning tools in classrooms that foster collaboration and inquiry and enable teachers to use student data to drive instruction